oveddan/site/content/portfolio/presence-makerfaire/index.md

 weight: 0
 ---

 Presence at the MakerFaire was a modification of the existing Presence kinetic scultpure to use pose estimation powered by PoseNet as a form of gestural control.
-Its inaccuracies bring out entertaining behaviors from the viewers.
+It was presented at the 2018 Makerfaire, where its inaccuracies brought out entertaining behaviors from the viewers.

 <!--more-->